-During the year, revenue from the finance leasing segment increased by approximately 3% to HK\$46,073,000 (2012: HK\$44,949,000), while the segment recorded a profit of approximately HK\$9,088,000 (2012: HK\$8,315,000).
-The increase in revenue from the finance leasing segment was mainly attributed to the increase in interest-bearing finance lease balances resulted from the commencement of new projects.
-The improved segmental results were mainly attributed to the growth contributed by new projects.
+During the year, revenue from the finance leasing segment decreased by 3% to approximately HK\$44,918,000 (2013: HK\$46,073,000), while the segment recorded a profit of approximately HK\$15,301,000 (2013: HK\$9,088,000).
+The decrease in revenue from the finance leasing segment was mainly attributed to the changes in market environment that resulted in the decrease in interest rates earned from new projects.
+The improved segmental results were mainly attributed to the higher gross profit contributed by self-financed new projects.